 If you notice one or more of these symptoms and are concerned about bladder cancer, it’s best to consult your Doctor as soon as possible.

 When detected at an early stage, bladder cancer can often be treated successfully.

 If You're Concerned About Bladder Cancer, Ask Your Doctor About Cxbladder

-Cxbladder is a non-invasive genomic urine test that quickly and accurately detects or rules out bladder cancer.
+Cxbladder is a genomic urine test that can quickly and accurately detect or rules out bladder cancer.
 The test combines clinical risk factor markers with genetic information, measuring five biomarker genes to detect the presence or absence of bladder cancer.

 When should you use Cxbladder?